Sugestionweb/sgw_odoo_addons/README.md

 ## sgw_decorate_invoice_supplier_tree

-Customize the purchase orders tree to decorate the lines with diferent colors depending of the invoice status and invoiced status.
+Customizes the Vendor bills tree with different colors depending on whether the bill is open, paid or canceled..

 ## sgw_decorate_purchase_tree

+Customize the Purchase orders tree to decorate the lines with diferent colors depending of the order status and invoiced status.

+## sgw_decorate_sale_order_tree

-Customize the purchase orders tree to decorate the lines with diferent colors depending of the order status and invoiced status.
+Customize the Sale orders tree to decorate the lines with diferent colors depending of the order status and invoiced status.